tailscale/caddy-tailscale/README.md

  - a Caddy subcommand to quickly setup a reverse-proxy using either or both of the network listener or authentication provider.

-This plugin currently uses unreleased functionality in both Caddy and Tailscale and is very experimental.
+This plugin is still very experimental.

 ## Installation